rjw57/wy-50-video-replacement/pico-fw/README.md

 4000-series logic.
 For example, the WY-50 terminal itself uses a 7408 quad AND gate to buffer the video signals.

+One should put a decoupling cap over +5V and GND from the WY-50 terminal close to the buffering IC.

+Ideally +5V from the terminal will be connected via a diode to avoid back-driving the power supply.
+Similarly, connecting pin 37 (3V3 En) to +5V and to GND via a pull-down resistor causes the pico to only power up when the WY-50 terminal is powered.

 ## Picoprobe

 Configuration for udev allowing members of the `dialout` group to connect to a picoprobe is provided